 Temperature

 Our soils and composts are a living media.
 The biota in our products survive freezing temperatures, even for prolonged periods.
-They become active again when the soil media reaches their ideal temperature zone.
-It is perfectly fine for your soil to remain outside (as long as it is well covered from precipitation) or in an unheated building throughout the winter.
-Remember that our soil does take time to defrost.
-Plan on a few days or more for fully frozen sling bags to become workable.
-Once defrosted, it’s best to bring soil temperature to an appropriate range for best germination rates.
+They become active again when the soil media reaches moderate temperatures.
+It is perfectly fine for your soil to remain outside (as long as it is protected from precipitation) or in an unheated building throughout the winter.
+Remember that our soil does take time to defrost; plan on a few days or more for fully frozen sling bags to become workable.

 Storing soil in a heated building or greenhouse can cause the soil to dry out over time.
-While it’s possible to rehydrate the soil and achieve satisfactory results, it’s best to store your soil in a cool environment whenever possible.
+While it may be possible to rehydrate the soil and achieve satisfactory results, it’s best to store your soil in a cool environment whenever possible.

 Moisture

 To help maintain proper moisture, please ensure that bags are adequately protected from sunlight and precipitation while stored outside.
-If you’re storing bags along the edge of a building, make sure that rain doesn’t drip off the roof and onto the bags.
-Tightly tie slings bags while not actively using them, especially if they’re in a warm greenhouse.
+If you’re storing bags along the edge of a building, make sure that rain doesn’t drip off the roof and onto the bags, and be sure to tightly tie slings bags while not actively using them.
 As a result of temperature and exposure to the sun, soil generally retains more moisture over the winter than over the summer.

-If soil has dried out slightly, mix wet and dry layers to achieve uniform soil moisture just prior to use.
+If soil has dried out slightly, mix wet and dry layers to achieve uniform soil moisture prior to use.
 If the soil has excessively dried and appears dusty, please water to almost full saturation, and allow it to sit for 24-48 hours so that biological activity can resume.
-Always moisten a potting medium with warm water before using, as plants potted in a dry medium and then watered will have inconsistent moisture levels in their root zones and will take longer to establish.

 Time

-Before using a soil that has been stored longer than 9 months, we suggest trialing germination rates, and we strongly discourage the use of material older than 9 months for any plantings you depend on.
-Old soil can be added to beds to increase organic matter and fertility.
+Before using a soil that has been stored longer than 9 months, we suggest trialing to ascertain germination rates and nutrient availability.
+Depending on storage conditions, older soil may perform adequately, but trialing is crucial before using older soils for commercial cultivation.
+Older soil can be added to beds to increase organic matter and fertility.

 Preventing Rodents and Other Contaminants